CosmicStorm09/Airbnb-Hotel-Booking-Analysis/README.md

-# VOIS_AICTE_Oct2025_Harsh
-"Data analysis project on AirBNB hotel bookings using Python.
-Explores booking trends, pricing patterns, and guest preferences with data cleaning, visualization, and insights.
-Includes all code, results, and screenshots as required for the VOIS AICTE 2025 DIY project.
+This repository contains a simple Python-based analysis of Airbnb listings to extract key pricing insights, perform market segmentation by room type and neighborhood, and generate actionable recommendations.
+The project was completed as part of the VOIS AICTE DIY internship, October 2025.